BotWithUs/BwuWiki/docs/Scripts/Dungeoneering/DungWithUs/index.md

 > - Supports all combat styles + swaps, recommended setup is to run magic > range > melee, if using melee recommend you bring a range/mage swap, if using range recommended any melee swap
 > - Script can be reloaded mid dungeon and it will continue solving
-> - Binding equipment must be done manually
+> - Binding equipment will be handled but binding preset creation must be done manually

 </ContentBlock>